Skip to Site Header Skip to Main Content Skip to Footer

 1. Help You Reduce Anxiety

-Reducing anxiety is by far the most crucial benefit on this list.
-Weighted blankets can simulate the feeling of being cradled or hugged, also known as deep pressure therapy.
-[2] It can increase the release of serotonin, a calming neurotransmitter that plays a role in managing sleep.
+Reducing anxiety is by far the best benefit on this list.
+Weighted blankets can simulate the feeling of being cradled or hugged, which is also known as deep pressure therapy.
+[2] This can increase the release of serotonin, a calming neurotransmitter that helps manage sleep.

-Deep pressure stimulation can help calm adults' anxiety.
+Study and Research: Deep pressure stimulation can help calm adults’ anxiety.
 Studies have also suggested that children with anxiety, ADHD, and ASD can benefit from using a weighted blanket.
-[3] In a sleep study by Journal of Sleep Medicine and Disorders suggests that the blanket can help you fall asleep faster.
+[3] A sleep study by the Journal of Sleep Medicine and Disorders suggests that the blanket can help you fall asleep faster.
 [4]

 Wake up refreshed